mhdzumair/MediaFusion/README.md

   - ✨ **Manual Scraper Triggering UI**: Manage your scraping sources with a manual trigger UI for a more hands-on approach.
   - 🗑️ **Delete Watchlist**: Delete your watchlist from the stremio for quick control over your content.
   - 🔍 **Prowlarr Indexer Support**: Use [MediaFusion as an indexer in Prowlarr](/resources/yaml/mediafusion.yaml) for searching movies and TV shows with Radarr and Sonarr.
+  - 🔞 **Parental Controls**: Filter content based on nudity and certification ratings.
+  - 🎬 **IMDb Integration**: Display IMDb ratings with the logo for quick quality assessment.
+  - 🕰️ **Sports Event Timing**: View the time for sports events directly on the poster for better planning.
+  - 🌐 **MediaFlow Proxy**: Support for MediaFlow Proxy for Debrid and Live streams, enhancing accessibility.
+  - 🎥 **RPDB Posters**: RPDB posters support with fallback to MediaFusion posters.
+  - 📥 **Browser Download Support**: Support for downloading video files from debrid services directly in the browser.
+  - 🚫 **Support DMCA Take Down**: Torrent blocking feature for DMCA compliance.

 ## 🚀 Installation Guide